What Are The Different Pickleball Strategies?

 Mid-court control is a strategy that involves taking control of the middle of the court, between the baseline and the non-volley zone.
 By positioning yourself in the mid-court, you limit your opponent’s angles and force them to hit more defensive shots.
 Mid-court control allows players to take control of the point, employ offensive strategies, and put pressure on their opponents.

-You may also like: Pickleball Training
+You may also like: How Do You Hit The Ball Faster In Pickleball

 Anticipation and Positioning